A group of people stands and listens to a speaker in a large, modern room with tables, chairs, and electronic equipment.

 “Following the showcase, the majority of participating teams have successfully published their games on itch.io and Steam, leading digital platforms for PC game distribution” said Instructor Madeline Davis.
 “It’s a major step forward that highlights both the professionalism and potential of these student developers.”

-“I am so proud of the work our students have done and commend the faculty that mentored them” said Associate Professor Peter Smith.
-“It seems the quality of the projects improve significantly every year, and this is thanks to everyone involved being fully committed to the success of the students.”
+“I am so proud of the work our students have done and commend the faculty that mentored them,” said Associate Professor Peter Smith.
+“The quality of the projects improve each year, thanks to everyone’s involvement and commitment to the success of our students.”

 Written by Majdulina Hamed.